postmanlabs/pmquickstarts/README.md

 1. Click the Pull Request button to open a new pull request
 1. Postman will review and approve the submission

-To learn more how to submit a pull request on GitHub in general, checkout github's [official documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+To learn more about how to submit a pull request on GitHub in general, check out GitHub's [official documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 ## How to deploy